danfishgold/wikipedia-charts/src/assets/talk.md

 trouble with was integrating it with TypeScript, _however_, after I initially wrote this project using Vue 2, I rewrote it with Vue 3's new composition API and it was really nice!
-It did a lot of type inference and the only weird thing I had to do was use `PropType` for my non-string props (a good example of that is the props for `/src/components/Leaderboard.vue`).
+It did a lot of type inference and the only weird thing I had to do was use `PropType` for my non-string props (the props for [`src/components/Leaderboard.vue`][leaderboard.vue] are a good example of this).

 ### Not Parcel

 [Parcel] is so neat!
-But Parcel is also in a weird stage right now where v1, which is currently out, is in maintenance mode while they're working on v2, which is far(?) from ready.
+But it's also in a weird stage right now where v1, which is currently out, is in maintenance mode while they're working on v2, which is far(?) from ready.
 This means it would take a while until Vue 3 is supported.
 This is usually fine but I wanted to try out Vue 3 basically two days after it came out???
 In any case, I figured I might as well try Vue's CLI and use that to bundle this project instead and it worked out okay in the end!

 ### Not Glitch